xkianteb/upso/README.md

 map_E.cfg : E-shape

-map_box : perimeter box shape, with middle cut out.
+map_box.cfg : perimeter box shape, with middle cut out.

+map_disjoint.cfg : Different shapes, particles can be separated just fine.

 Currently the visualization portion works best on maps ~15x15, else some scaling is necessary to make it draw nicely inside the window.